-In the interest of this report, receptors are the ecological features that are known to be utilised by the qualifying interests or special conservation interests of a European site.
-A source is any identifiable element of the Proposed Amendment provision that is known to interact with ecological processes.
+In the interest of this report, receptors are the ecological features that are known to be utilised by the qualifying interests or special conservation interests of a European Site.
+A source is any identifiable element of the Proposed Amendment provisions that are known to have interactions with ecological processes.
 The pathways are any connections or links between the source and the receptor.
 This report provides information on whether direct, indirect and cumulative adverse effects could arise from the Proposed Amendment.